mburuian6/digital-apprentice/README.md

 # digital-apprentice
-Short data analysis
+Short data analysis;
-module is in src-model
+the required module is in src-model folder as 'module.py'